Chronic myeloid leukaemia is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2016).[1-4]

 In females in the UK it is not among the 20 most common cancers (less than 1% of all new female cancer cases).
 In males in the UK, chronic myeloid leukaemia is not among the 20 most common cancers (less than 1% of all new male cancer cases).

-55% of chronic myeloid leukaemia cases in the UK are in males, and 45% are in females.
+42% of chronic myeloid leukaemia cases in the UK are in females, and 58% are in males.

-- Data were provided by the Office for National Statistics on request, July 2017.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+- Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 About this data